dominicp6/VAE-SpikeProtein-Generation/README.md

 * Torchtext 0.2.0

 ## Data
-Data not included; must be stored locally.
+GISAID data not included; must be stored locally.

 ## Training
 To train the model from the beginning, run: